ahdinosaur/campjs-vii/README.md

 rather than sophisticated synchronous protocols (like the OAuth dance),

 most natural systems communicate with simple asynchronous messages

+- beeps (unary messages)
+- little to no stored memory
+- one-two-many principle (count up to a threshold)

 ### randomized over deterministic